in2code-de/in2publish_core/Documentation/Use/TheSimpleWay/PublishOverview.md

 ## Publish

 Pages with all related records can be published simply by clicking the arrow icon.
-This triggers that this page on the live system gets the same records as the stage system.
+This triggers that this page on the production system gets the same records as the stage system.

 ![Arrow](_img/icon_arrow.png)